dillson/jw-workshop/README.md

 3. Select the 'Pipeline' type from the list.
 Be sure to give it a name.
 Then click the 'OK' button at the bottom of the screen.
 4. On the following screen, Check the box in the 'General' section reading 'GitHub Project'.
 A text box will then appear and ask for the project URL.
 Use the URL of **your** forked Github repository.
 Likely of the form, "github.com/'username'/jw-workshop".
 5. Under the 'Build Triggers' section, check the box labeled 'GitHub hook trigger for GITScm polling'.
 This will enable the desired 'build on git push' behavior.
+6. In the 'Pipeline' section, location the 'Definition' dropdown menu.
+In that dropdown, select 'Pipeline script from SCM'
+7. From the 'SCM' sub dropdown menu, select 'Git'
+8. In the 'Repositor URL' text field, enter the URL of your forked repository.
+9. Ensure the 'Credentials' dropdown menu value is '- none -'.
+10. Locate the 'Script Path' text field menu and enter 'Jenkinsfile'
+11. Click 'Apply', the 'Save' at the bottom of the screen.